Riding and Driving Lessons, Field Boarding and Training

 Photo above: Two boarders lounging in the driveway paddock.

-The photo at right was taken on Bode Miller's first day at Mahalo Farm.
+The photo at right was taken on the mustang, Bode Miller's first day at Mahalo Farm.
 She was WILD and right off the range.
 See her above a year later at a local horse show standing quietly and being shown in a halter!

 Meet Mahalo Farm's Horses and Ponies